tompollard/tableone/README.md

 ## Documentation

 For documentation, see: [http://tableone.readthedocs.io/en/latest/](http://tableone.readthedocs.io/en/latest/).
-An executable demonstration of the package is available as a Jupyter Notebook: [https://github.com/tompollard/tableone/blob/master/tableone.ipynb](https://github.com/tompollard/tableone/blob/master/tableone.ipynb).
+An executable demonstration of the package is available [on GitHub](https://github.com/tompollard/tableone/blob/master/tableone.ipynb) as a Jupyter Notebook.
+The easiest way to try out this notebook is to [open it in Google Colaboratory](https://colab.research.google.com/github/tompollard/tableone/blob/master/tableone.ipynb).
 A paper describing our motivations for creating the package is available at: [https://doi.org/10.1093/jamiaopen/ooy012](https://doi.org/10.1093/jamiaopen/ooy012).

 ## A note for users of `tableone`